About The Forum

 - Chen Zur, Partner/Principal, US Connected Growth Platform, Blockchain Practice Leader, EY

 Washington DC 20016

-Map of the Washington School of Law
+Map of The Washington College of Law

 Enter the parking garage off of Nebraska Ave and continue straight to the second set of elevators for the Yuma Building.
 Once parked, pay for your parking at the kiosk by the elevators.
 Take the elevator to the Terrace level, exit left, and Claudio Grossman Hall will be in front of you.